Go Inside The Most Horrific Medieval Torture Devices, From The Judas Cradle To The Breaking Wheel

 The Torturous History Of The Thumbscrew

 Anagoria/Wikimedia CommonsA thumbscrew from the 17th century.
-Though this medieval torture device seemingly emerged in the late Middle Ages, it was used for centuries afterward.
+Though this medieval torture device seemingly emerged during the late Middle Ages, it was used for centuries afterward.

-Emerging near the tail end of the Middle Ages, the thumbscrew was a medieval torture device used to illicit confessions from victims.
+Emerging near the tail end of the Middle Ages, the thumbscrew was a medieval torture device used to obtain confessions from victims.

-Also called the thumbkin or thumbikin, the thumbscrew was preferred by interrogators for a number of reasons.
-As Medieval Chronicles reports, it could crush the victims’ fingers but didn’t cause them to die.
+Also called the thumbkin or the thumbikin, the thumbscrew was preferred by interrogators over other torture methods.
+As Medieval Chronicles reports, it could cause great pain for the victims, but didn’t cause them to die.
 Thus, it was an effective way of pulling a confession out of someone.

 Thumbscrew Torture

-Science History Images/Alamy Stock PhotoA depiction of someone being tortured by thumbscrew.
+Science History Images/Alamy Stock PhotoA depiction of someone being tortured by a thumbscrew.

-This medieval torture device, however, extended far beyond the Middle Ages.
-It was used to elicit confessions from alleged witches in the 16th century, and against Italian artist Artemisia Gentileschi in the 17th century after she accused her tutor of rape.
+This medieval torture device, however, endured long after the Middle Ages.
+It was used to elicit confessions from alleged witches in the 16th century, and used on Italian artist Artemisia Gentileschi in the 17th century after she accused her tutor of rape.
 Even while being tortured with the thumbscrew, however, Gentileschi cried: “It is true, it is true, it is true, it is true.”

-And though the thumbscrew was certainly excruciating, it was nothing compared to the Spanish Donkey.
+But even though the thumbscrew was incredibly excruciating for victims, it was nothing compared to the Spanish Donkey.

 author